Whitney Johns Shows Off Her Gym-Honed Curves In A Knotted Flannel Shirt & Bikini Bottoms

 “So gorgeous,” one follower stated.

-“Wow you look absolutely beautiful,” another wrote.
+“Wow you look absolutely beautiful,” another admirer wrote.

 “Those fierce eyes,” a third comment read.